Getting Started with SDCClient

 If the call failed, it’s a string describing the error

-For an example on how to parse this output, take a look at a simple example like get_data_simple.py
+For an example on how to parse the output, see get_data_simple.py

 Using Logs for Learning Purposes